Wireless phone subscribers in Canada

 Investment and Job Creation in Canada

-- Wireless communications generate a total economic value of some $43 billion for the Canadian economy.
+- Wireless communications generate a total economic value of 50.2 billion for the Canadian economy.

 - Canada’s wireless carriers have invested more than $30 billion in communications infrastructure.